"We all weep for the demise of Hai Cafe."

 Oslo used to have a consistently great Pho place in the shape of Hai Cafe.
 The large, gloomy interior with it's rather cold service, but warming bowls of soup were a highlight of any hunger pang.
 With rent prices hiking they gave up their location promising to open a new shop.
 The years have rolled by without any hint of a new place opening yet, so we were forced to return to the mediocre haunts or try new ones in the hope that something, somewhere could come close.
-Could Oslo muster TWO good Pho places?
+Could Oslo muster another good Pho place?
 The answer is yes.

 With the main problem being consistency, we are drawn into the murkey waters of recommending places based on them at their best, and fully aware that if someone visited on a bad day, they would wonder what the hell the fuss was about.
-Understanding this, the seven bowls crushed were Pho Mai, Xin Chao, Far East, Lille Saigon, Da Lat Cafe, Sea Sushi and Mama Pho.
+Understanding this, the eight bowls crushed were Pho Mai, EatHappy, Xin Chao, Far East, Lille Saigon, Da Lat Cafe, Sea Sushi and Mama Pho.

 Time has woven it's forgetfull fabrics over my memory and I decided to re-visit this popular Vietnamese spot to truly gauge the quality of the other spots in town.
 I found the furthest corner avoiding other species and ordered the beef pho, readying my camera to capture the elation or grief.

 Spooning in my first mouthfuls of broth was underwhelming.
 There was a beef flavour but overall the taste was quite watered down with no aromatics pushing through.
 Along with the two kinds of noodles, the oddly textured beef pieces (some tender, some chewy), the plate of bruised herbs and a smattering of bean sprouts, I found the bowl grew tired the further I explored.